Steve Knight (politician): Tenure

 In May 2018, Knight's H.R.
 3210, the Securely Expediting Clearances Through Reporting Transparency (SECRET) Act, which seeks to improve the protection of classified information while also expediting security clearances for government employees, was signed into law.

 Knight did not make an endorsement in the 2016 U.S. presidential election, saying that he could not support Democratic nominee Hillary Clinton or Republican nominee Donald Trump.
 Knight said he was "deeply disturbed" by reports that in 2005 Trump bragged about grabbing and groping women without their consent.
 In December 2016, Knight revealed that he voted for Trump after all.

 In February 2017, he voted against a resolution that would have directed the House to request 10 years of Trump's tax returns, which would then have been reviewed by the House Ways and Means Committee in a closed session.

 In May 2017, Knight became the third House Republican from California to support the appointment of a special prosecutor to probe Russian involvement in the 2016 election.
 "There is so much conflicting information from many sources; Americans deserve the opportunity to learn the truth," he said.

-FiveThirtyEight had found that Knight voted with President Trump 99% of the time, and was the seventh-most partisan Trump supporter in the House when compared to his district's voting patterns.
+FiveThirtyEight found that Knight voted with President Trump 99% of the time, and was the seventh-most partisan Trump supporter in the House when compared to his district's voting patterns.